Isaac Asimov said this was his favorite of his own writing, which made me curious to read it.

 But then, I read the last line, where Multivac said "LET THERE BE LIGHT."
 An then it took me a second to process.
 And then I realized - holy shit wait, there is clearly at least one way where entropy reversal could plausibly occur - the Big Bang.
 Although modern science doesn't necessarily agree with that statement, it's still the most interesting path to add a reasonable speculation.

 The Big Bang is the most famous example of a reversal (or at least increase) of entropy, where in a single moment, a massive (infinite?) amount of entropy is created (or comes from somewhere, relative to our universe, at least).

 So the first thing that made the ending great was the fact that I was thinking the whole time that there would be no way to come up with a good answer to the question, an then Multivac did end up coming up with one that I completely missed.

 Then also, the lead up to the last line was great - showing the slow an painful burnout of all of humanity, then all the stars in the Universe, and then basically the entire Universe itself.
 This was a beautiful image - the idea of the Universe slowly dying - and this part also reminded me of Timelapse of the Future, which is also fire.

 Then the other big factor was the delivery of the answer.
 If Multivac said something more direct like "I'm going to recreate the Big Bang," it obviously wouldn't have the same effect.

-But instead, Asimov used the Biblical reference to the creation of the universe, basically equating the super advanced artificial intelligence system to a God (or even commenting that it basically is a God at that point), and also creating an infinite loop for our universe, which itself is an interesting concept and commentary, considering that in this techno-optimist future, it is hard to differentiate between a powerful computational system and a God.
+But instead, Asimov used the Biblical reference to the creation of the universe, basically equating the super advanced artificial intelligence system to a God (or even commenting that it basically is a God at that point), and also creating an infinite loop for our universe, which itself is an interesting concept and commentary, considering that in this techno-optimist future, its hard to differentiate between a powerful computational system and a God.